 The Laboratory Services division accurately tests the samples submitted to assure the quality of agricultural products sold, to protect the environment, to diagnose animal diseases and to assure the correctness of weights and measures.

 The purpose of the Food and Dairy Section is to assure the quality, consumer protection, and the regulatory compliance of dairy products sold in the state.
-The section also does testing of some food products and water samples for bacterial contamination.
-Testing is also provided as a fee service to the general public.
+This begins at the farm through the manufacturing.
+The section also does testing of certain food products for the three main pathogens and water samples for bacterial contamination.
+Testing is also provided as a fee service to the consumer and general public.
 This section is an FDA Certified laboratory, FDA Certification Number 40008.
+Food Testing methods are USDA approved.
+Water testing methods are FDA and DEQ compliant.

 Phone: (405) 522-5434